 #FreeShadowhunters: What we need to do to save ‘Shadowhunters’

-We’ve been fighting the good fight to #SaveShadowhunters for well over a year now.
-Since the final episode aired back in May, one thing has become abundantly clear: there’s a giant block getting in the way of our mission to save the show, and we believe it’s time that blocked was cleared.
+We’ve been fighting the good fight to #SaveShadowhunters for a while now.
+Since the final episode aired back in 2019, one thing has become abundantly clear: there’s a giant block getting in the way of our mission to save the show, and we believe it’s time that blocked was cleared.
 Yes, Shadowfam: we’re talking about Constantin Film.

 You’ll remember that Constantin Film, the production company that owns the rights to Shadowhunters, has spent millions on the project and invested many years of staff time.
 Constantin, fresh off the success of Resident Evil, likely snagged the rights for Cassandra Clare’s hit book series The Mortal Instruments hoping they’d be able to create a Twilight-esque new movie franchise based on it.

 What happened instead?
 The Mortal Instruments: City of Bones was a critical & financial flop.
 The movie made $90 million at the box office with only a $60 million production budget – but $60 million was spent on marketing.
 Ouch.
 The Mortal Instruments: City of Bones gained a meager 13% on Rotten Tomatoes and was universally panned by critics.